 If you’re writing “because,” you’re writing the wrong kind of sentence for story.

 “Because” is a word for boardroom reports, the newswire, nonfiction.
-In this example, I’m writing about a character name moving to new city for the first time:
+In this example, I’m writing about a character named Bilal moving to new city for the first time:

 It was different and exciting.
 New York was iconic, huge, scintillating, dangerous.
 Multicultural.
 Its wealth, however, was a problem.
-Boustrophedon wasn’t wealthy.
+Bilal wasn’t wealthy.

 I might have stuck a “because” in after “problem.”

-Its wealth, however, was a problem, because Boustrophedon wasn’t wealthy.
+Its wealth, however, was a problem, because Bilal wasn’t wealthy.

 But why?
 You can—and should, in story—make your declarations about causes by proximity.